Blog

 This Summer, I was contacted by Froothie and asked whether I would like to test their newest blender – the Optimum Nutri Force Extractor.
 The timing couldn’t have been more perfect.
 My family was about to embark on a road trip to France for a three-week self-catering vacation.
 I’d been contemplating taking a blender so that we could make our own daily smoothies, rather than buying them in cafes like we usually do (thus saving us about 15 euros a day!)
 My power blender is a bit big and heavy for travel, but the Nutri Force Extractor sounded just perfect.
 It’s smaller, much lighter (3.4kg), yet has a powerful 1000W motor.
 It comes with 450ml and 1 litre size cups, so perfect for single and two-person smoothies.

-Continue reading “Optimum Nutri Force Extractor Review and Reader Offer”
+Continue reading “Optimum Nutri Force Extractor Review”